p6spy/p6spy/src/site/markdown/2.0/configandusage.md

     #appender=com.p6spy.engine.spy.appender.StdoutLogger
     #appender=com.p6spy.engine.spy.appender.FileLogger

-    # name of logfile to use, note Windows users should make sure to use forward slashes in their pathname (e:/test/spy.log) (used for file logger only)
+    # name of logfile to use, note Windows users should make sure to use forward slashes in their pathname (e:/test/spy.log)
+    # (used for com.p6spy.engine.spy.appender.FileLogger only)
     # (default is spy.log)
     #logfile = spy.log